-he temporary exhibition at Sherborne Museum in 2014/15 'Looking Back at Lord Digby's School' turned out to be a big success and it was very personally rewarding for me to meet so many returning 'old girls'.
+he temporary exhibition at 2014/15'Looking Back at Lord Digby's School' turned out to be a big success and it was very personally rewarding for me to meet so many returning 'old girls'.
 I think that, as with the exhibition for Foster's School that preceded this one, many more people enjoyed the exhibition than actually signed the visitors' book and Susan Vincent provided a piece about the exhibition for the Old Girls' Association magazine which follows here.
 I finish with photos of the exhibition, the window display around founders day and a couple of rather ghostly photographs taken from the Sherborne House Arts website.

 With very many thanks for all the comments and encouragement I have received during the exhibition and a big thank-you to all who have contributed to the memories contained here.
-It is not too late if anyone else wishes to come forward please do contact me.